Combine Alberta's Wild West heritage and myriad natural wonders

 Mountains | Natural world | Self-drive

 Alberta is renowned for the soaring peaks, turquoise lakes and mighty glaciers of the Rocky Mountains, the resorts of Jasper and Banff synonymous with this outdoor playground.
 Less well known are the 'badlands' – a landscape of towering hoodoos and ancient fossils from when dinosaurs roamed the earth.
-This fly-drive perfectly encapsulates these two, very different regions, beginning with a stay in Banff before heading on to Calgary, the brash, beating heart of Canada's cowboy culture.
-From there, the landscapes change dramatically, from the wind-sculpted valleys of Drumheller – Canada's dinosaur capital – to the prairies and plateaus of Cypress Hills provincial Park and the lush green valleys and granite peaks of Waterton Lakes.
+This fly-drive perfectly encapsulates these two, very different regions, beginning with a stay in Calgary, the brash, beating heart of Canada's cowboy culture.
+It's then on to Banff in the Rocky Mountains before your route takes you south and east to the wind-sculpted valleys of Drumheller – Canada's dinosaur capital – and the prairies and plateaus of Cypress Hills Provincial Park, ending with the lush green valleys and granite peaks of Waterton Lakes.

 Day by day itinerary